Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Simulations and Analyses

 \subsubsection{Scenario and Algorithm Setups}

 In the simulations, we consider the scenario that the AAV and SV provide wireless charging to a sensor network.
 The primary parameters are shown in Table~\ref{tab:setups}.
-Additionally, following the methodology in~\cite{Fu2016}, we set the charging efficiency parameters $\alpha$ and $\beta$ in Eq.~\ref{eq:charging_limitation} to 36 and 30, respectively.
+Additionally, following the methodology in~\cite{Fu2016}, we set the charging efficiency parameters $\alpha$ and $\beta$ in Eq.~\eqref{eq:charging_limitation} to 36 and 30, respectively.
 The energy consumption rate of sensor nodes per round is randomly generated within the range of 0.025 J to 0.04 J.

 In the proposed IHATRPO, the algorithm parameters are shown in Table~\ref{tab:setups}.
 Both the policy network and value network are configured with two hidden layers, each containing 256 neurons.
+Meanwhile, in the self-attention mechanism, the number of heads is set to 4, and the embedding dimension is set to 256.
 Additionally, we set the number of training iterations to $6.5\times10^5$ and employ the Adam optimizer for neural network updates.
 Note that these algorithm parameters are determined by careful tuning to ensure performance and convergence.
-We consider the heterogeneity between the AAV and SV by assigning different reward weight coefficients.
-Therefore, in the reward function, we assign a higher $\lambda_2$ for the SV and a higher $\lambda_3$ for the AAV.
+We consider the heterogeneity between the AAV and SV by assigning different reward weight coefficients, which are determined experimentally and shown in Table~\ref{tab:setups}.